24 Things to Never Say to Someone With Coronavirus

-We all have the best intentions when talking to people in our lives who are suffering from an illness, ranging from the common cold or temporary ailment to serious physical or mental health complications.
-However, even the best intentioned compliments, comments, suggestions or advice we give others can be insulting, hurtful or simply make them feel worse about their suffering.
+You have the best intentions when talking to people who are suffering from an illness—and you likely know someone touched by the coronavirus.
+However, even the best-intentioned compliments, comments, suggestions or advice we give others can be insulting, hurtful or simply make them feel worse about their suffering.

 "Disease is all in the mind"

-In addition to discounting someone’s disease, telling someone that it is all in their head is a plain lie.
-While research does support a mind-body connection with some chronic illnesses (for example, stress can contribute to heart conditions) most health conditions are totally real and their formation has little to do with what is going on in the brain.
+While research does support a mind-body connection with some chronic illnesses (for example, stress can contribute to heart conditions) most health conditions, including COVID-19, are totally real and their formation has little to do with what is going on in the brain.

 "I thought you were all better now"

-Even if a few months have passed since somebody suffered a traumatic injury or health condition, never assume they are “all better.”
-“I had one salon owner say to me, ‘Oh, I thought you were recovered and healed’ just a few months after I suffered a stroke!”
-Denise Baron, healer and Ayurvedic expert tells The Remedy.
+Even if a few months have passed since somebody suffered a traumatic injury or health condition, never assume they are "all better."
+"I had one salon owner say to me, 'Oh, I thought you were recovered and healed' just a few months after I suffered a stroke!"
+Denise Baron, healer and Ayurvedic expert says.
 “Meanwhile, it was almost three years until I was totally recovered.”
 In fact, doctors are finding some residual coronavirus symptoms can last months.

 "Have you tried …"